harperd/boxcli/README.md

 Options:

 	-M      monochrome (don't colorize JSON)
 	-u      unformatted output
 	-c      get the count of the query results only
-	-i:n	get the resourced at index n
+	-i:n    get the resourced at index n.
+Other value for n is 'last'

 ## Examples
 Retrieve all FHIR Patient resources as a FHIR Bundle